rmetzger/incubator-flink/docs/ops/deployment/hadoop.md

 To run a job locally as one JVM process using the mini cluster, the required hadoop dependencies have to be explicitly added to the classpath of the started JVM process.

-To run an application using maven (also from IDE as a maven project), the required hadoop dependencies can be added as provided to the pom.xml, e.g.:
+To run an application using Maven (also from IDE as a Maven project), the required Hadoop dependencies can be added as provided to the pom.xml, e.g.:

 ```xml